robbintt/pylanthia/README.md

 Provide many of the useful features, including scripting, of dragonrealms clients, in a terminal.

+## Current Plans

+1. How do I change focus in urwid and scroll the history?
+  - Can I do it with a hotkey?
+Maybe pageup/pagedown?
+1. Clean up exit so it looks right
+  - What is the exception cleaning up for me?
+Do I need to exit the socket?
+1. Get all threads handling exceptions into the logging log.
+1. rewrite the xml to use .text and .tail for text
+  - any line that starts with xml is xml, no more xml splitting
+  - any line that starts with text is text

+## Finished

+1. Scoll `up` and `down` command history would be nice
+  - `left` could clear the line
+  - `right` would clear the `rt_command_queue`

 ## Quickstart: Python 3 Environment with `virtualenv`

 - install Python 3